-A collection of some of the best books about World War One, from moving poetry collections to fascinating first-hand historical accounts.
+Here we’ve curated our edit of the best books on World War One, from enthralling fiction, to moving poetry collections and unfathomable first-hand historical accounts.

 The history of the First World War told through the real-life stories of the people who survived it, in their own words, Forgotten Voices is an important record of the monumental events of 1914 - 1918.
 Compiled from the Imperial War Museum’s aural archive, this is a compelling history of World War One from those that experienced it first hand.